MontannaColburn/Data-Science-Projects/Time_Series_Analysis/README.md

-## Forecasting Future Sales: A Time Series Analysis utilizing Deep Neural Networks
+## Forecasting Future Sales: A Time Series Analysis Utilizing Deep Neural Networks
 ### Overview:
 For this project I paired with Enterprise Training Solutions(ETS) and compared the classic Time Series ARIMA model to a LSTM deep neural network in an attempt to predict future sales for ETS.
 I will also compare the use of an Extreme Gradient Boost model to Time Series data, and digest it's inner workings using the SHAP library.